 The Fund offers customized prescription plans as required by the members, including plans that are coordinated with the low cost medical plan options.
+The Fund also offers "Employer Group Waiver Plans" for Medicare eligible retirees.

 Vision

 The Fund offers customized vision plans as required by the members.